ocyj/city-growth/README.md

 The project was conducted by [Frida Alsterlund](https://github.com/FridaA) and [Oscar Johander](https://github.com/ocyj)

-## The size-rank Law and Urban Growth
+## The Size-rank Law and Urban Growth

 More specifically the mechanisms that generate a power-law distribution are examinated by extending an existing model based on a hierarchial economic flow within a nation.